university-of-auckland/conflex/README.md

 invoked. i.e. `python /path/to/capsule`.

 ## Modes of Operation
-There are basically two modes of operation for the capsule application.
+There are two modes of operation for the capsule application.

-### Full Delta Change Mode
+### Full Delta Sync
 In this mode, all pages on the wiki are rechecked to ensure that they meet the criteria set out in the config file.
+To enable this mode, set the `--recheck-pages-meet-criteria` flag when running the main application.
+(See Command Line Arguments section for more details).

-### Half Delta Change Mode
+### Half Delta Sync
+In this mode, the application will only perform delta updates on pages that it currently knows about/that are stored in the local database.
+This means that new pages added to the wiki will not be synced.
+Also, pages that no longer meet the criteria set out in the config file will not be removed.

+### Recommended Mode of Operation
+It is recommended to run the application overnight for a Full Delta Sync as this mode of operation takes a much longer time than the Half Delta Sync.
+Running the below configuration file takes an average of 5 minutes on a Half Delta Sync, so this can be run more often.

 ## Usage Notes
 The following are important usage notes for the capsule application: